KILTprotocol/sdk-js/packages/messaging/README.md

 # KILT Messaging

-This package provides tools to create messages, encrypt, decrypt and verify them and compress and decompress them.
+This package provides tools to create messages, encrypt, decrypt and verify them.

 For more information, please visit our [official SDK documentation](https://docs.kilt.io/docs/sdk/introduction).